 Asynchronous counters transition without having to depend on the clock signal input.
 For these counters, the first flip flop is connected to the external clock signal, and the rest are clocked by the state outputs (Q & Q’) of the previous flip flop.
 For this reason, asynchronous counters are also called ripple counters.
 It uses a smaller number of logic gates and its operation is very slow compared to synchronous counters.

-This counter will increment once every clock cycle and takes two clock cycles to overflow.
-Hence, it will alternate between a transition from 0 to 1 and a transition from 1 to 0 for every cycle.
+This counter will alternate between 0 to 1 and 1 to 0 for every cycle.
 Notice that this creates a new clock with a 50% duty cycle at exactly half the frequency of the input clock.
 You can continue to add additional flip flops, always inverting the output to its own input, and using the output from the previous flip flop as the clock signal.
 The result is called a ripple counter, which can count to (2n)-1, where n is the number of bits (flip-flop stages) in the counter.

 Ripple counters suffer from unstable outputs as the overflow “ripples” from stage to stage.
 But they are useful in applications such as dividers for clock signals, where the instantaneous count is unimportant, but the division ratio overall is.
 To clarify this, a one-bit counter is equivalent to a ciruit that’s been divided by two; the output frequency is exactly half of the input when fed with a regular train of clock pulses.
 The use of flip flop outputs as clocks lead to timing skew between the count data bits, making this ripple technique incompatible with normal synchronous circuit design styles.